Currency: GBP

 The initial task is to take some basic measurements.

-A good tape measure combined with a good eye may be sufficient, but vernier scale calipers will guarantee an accurate result.
+A good tape measure combined with a good eye may be sufficient, but vernier scale callipers will guarantee an accurate result.

-Digital versions are now available at a very affordable price and they make the process very simple to read and record.
+Digital versions are now available at a very affordable price, making the process very simple to read and record.

 Measure your wire

-It is important to establish the diameter of your wire because all the different types of wire termination are manufactured with specific dimensions for each diameter.
+It is essential to establish the diameter of your wire because all the different types of wire termination are manufactured with specific dimensions for each diameter.

 Confirm Hole Diameters and Pin Sizes